Research Day

 Coordinated by the MU School of Visual Studies, this exhibit features artwork in a variety of mediums including painting, fibers, photo, ceramics, sculpture, graphic design, and more by MU undergraduate students.
 Organizers are grateful for the support provided by the award sponsors: Resident Arts, the Moreland Family, the Offices of Undergraduate Studies & Undergraduate Research, and the School of Visual Studies.

-University of Missouri System – Undergraduate Research Day at the Capitol
+Undergraduate Research Day at the Capitol

-Undergraduate researchers demonstrate to lawmakers in Jefferson City the unique opportunities undergraduate students have to participate with faculty in research at the University of Missouri.
+Hosted by the University of Missouri System, undergraduate researchers demonstrate to lawmakers in Jefferson City the unique opportunities undergraduate students have to participate with faculty in research at the University of Missouri.
 To learn more click here.

 These are only a couple of the national conferences available to which students present.
 Each discipline holds regional, national and international conferences about which we recommend you speak with your mentor.
 Some offer scholarships, or some form of grant for student presenters.